Bahadur Shah Zafar: Reign

-War of Independence 1857
+1857 Rebellion

-As the Indian Independence war of 1857 spread, Sepoy regiments reached the Mughal Court at Delhi.
-Because of Zafar's neutral views on religions, many Indian kings and regiments accepted and declared him as the Emperor of India.
+As the Indian Rebellion of 1857 spread, Sepoy regiments reached the Mughal Court at Delhi.

 On 12 May 1857, Zafar held his first formal audience in several years.
 It was attended by several sepoys who were described as treating him "familiarly or disrespectfully".
 When the sepoys first arrived at Bahadur Shah Zafar's court, he asked them why they had come to him, because he had no means of maintaining them.
 Bahadur Shah Zafar's conduct was indecisive.
 However, he yielded to the demands of the sepoys when he was told that they would not be able to win against the East India Company without him.

 On 16 May, sepoys and palace servants killed fifty-two Europeans who were prisoners of the palace and who were discovered hiding in the city.
 The executions took place under a peepul tree in front of the palace, despite Zafar's protests.
-The aim of the executioners who were not the supporters of Zafar was to implicate him in the killings.
+The aim of the executioners was to implicate him in the killings.
 Once he had joined them, Bahadur Shah II took ownership for all the actions of the mutineers.
 Though dismayed by the looting and disorder, he gave his public support to the rebellion.
 It was later believed that Bahadur Shah was not directly responsible for the massacre, but that he may have been able to prevent it, and he was therefore considered a consenting party during his trial.

 The administration of the city and its new occupying army was described as "chaotic and troublesome", which functioned "haphazardly".
 The Emperor nominated his eldest son, Mirza Mughal, as the commander in chief of his forces.
 However, Mirza Mughal had little military experience and was rejected by the sepoys.
 The sepoys did not have any commander since each regiment refused to accept orders from someone other than their own officers.
 Mirza Mughal's administration extended no further than the city.
 Outside Gujjar herders began levying their own tolls on traffic, and it became increasingly difficult to feed the city.

 During the Siege of Delhi when the victory of the British became certain, Zafar took refuge at Humayun's Tomb, in an area that was then at the outskirts of Delhi.
 Company forces led by Major William Hodson surrounded the tomb and Zafar was captured on 20 September 1857.
 The next day, Hodson shot his sons Mirza Mughal and Mirza Khizr Sultan, and grandson Mirza Abu Bakht under his own authority at the Khooni Darwaza, near the Delhi Gate and declared Delhi to be captured.
 Bahadur Shah himself was taken to his wife's haveli, where he was treated disrespectfully by his captors.
 When brought news of the executions of his sons and grandson, the former emperor was described as being so shocked and depressed that he was unable to react.